niroopreddym/interceptors-grpc-go/README.md

 # interceptors-grpc-go

-implmentation of all grpc types
+implmentation of all grpc and their auth interceptor types for both server and client